opentelekomcloud-docs/scalable-file-service/api-ref/source/sfs_turbo_apis/tag_management/batch_adding_tags_to_a_file_system.rst

 Function
 --------

-This API is used to batch add tags for a specified file system.
+This API is used to batch add tags to a file system.

 A maximum of 20 tags can be added to a file system.